Leonardo8133/JungleDev/README.md

 > Once Docker is running, clone the repository, open a terminal and browse to the repository folder.

-> Browse to the "/ArticlesApi" folder and run the command ` docker compose up `.
+> Browse to the "/ArticlesApi" folder and run the command ` docker compose up ` for build/start the database and start the server .

 > Access the API in the "http://127.0.0.1/" url while de container is running.